yingpengma/Reproduction-of-HTML-Linyi-Yang/README.md

 If you want to reproduce the original HTML, you can go to the `tools.py` file I provided and make simple modifications to the `calculate_movement` function.
 Trust me, it's easy as long as you understand the difference between volatility and movement :)

-PS: Due to the large size of the files, `sorted_list_3days.npy` and `sorted_embed_3days.npy` cannot be uploaded.
+PS: Due to the large size of the files, it is difficult to upload `sorted_list_3days.npy` and `sorted_embed_3days.npy`.
 You can generate these files yourself.
-The file `EarningsCallData\ReleasedDataset\ReleasedDataset_mp3` needs to be downloaded from https://github.com/GeminiLn/EarningsCall_Dataset.
+The required `EarningsCallData` needs to be downloaded from [EarningsCall_Dataset](https://github.com/GeminiLn/EarningsCall_Dataset).

 Hope this repository can be helpful to you, good luck!